Advice on protecting your brand - Trademarking

 My initial response was panic.
 But then I took a breath, engaged my inner entrepreneur, and analysed the objection.

-The brand objecting was called Carvico, based in Italy, and it turned out they manufacture fabric and not bags or leather goods.
+The brand objecting, based in Italy, manufacture fabric and not bags or leather goods.
 On face value it seemed to me that our brand names were very different, there were no similarities in the logo, we make different products and operate in different markets with an entirely different customer base.
-Based on these factors and my limited research of the law underpinning trademarking, I felt I had a case to push back.
+Based on these factors, and my limited research of trademarking law, I felt I had a case to push back.

-As Carvico employed a hot shot lawyer, I felt it best for my response to come from a lawyer too.
+The objector however employed a hot shot lawyer so I felt it best that my response came from a lawyer too.
 I called around and found most IP lawyers to be prohibitively expensive, focusing on big businesses with large budgets.
-After some digging around I found a law practice, Lawbite, aimed specifically at supporting small businesses, and decided to give them a shot.
+But I called and shopped around and found a legal firm set up specifically to help small businesses.
+For further advice following this link.

-With the help of Lawbite I engaged in negotiations with Carvico, which extended over a year.
-There was a lot of back and forth correspondence exchange with both parties arguing their case, and the process was further complicated by the involvement of an extra set of Italian lawyers. it was clear we were in deadlock so I decided to offer up a compromise solution which Carvico accepted.
-I offered to restrict the coverage of the trademark and agreed to sign a ‘coexistence agreement’, whereby we both agree to operate independently under certain conditions.
-In the end, as neither party was willing to concede, compromise was the best result as it avoided the need for a tribunal.
+With the help of my lawyer I engaged in negotiations with the objector which extended over a year.
+There was a lot of back and forth correspondence exchange with both parties arguing their case, and the process was further complicated by the involvement of an extra set of Italian lawyers.
+It was clear we were in deadlock so I decided to offer up a compromise solution which the objector accepted - to restrict the coverage of the trademark and to sign a ‘coexistence agreement’, whereby we both agree to operate independently under certain conditions.
+In the end, as neither party was willing to concede, compromise was the best result as it avoided the need for an expensive tribunal.

 So, what lessons did I learn that might help others?